ncatlab/nlab-content/pages/18126.md

 ###### Proof

-A path connected component is always connected by lemma \ref{ConnectedPathConnectedSpace}, and in a locally path-connected space is it also open (lemma \ref{InLocallyPathConnectedSpaceThePathConnectedComponentsAreOpen}).
+A path connected component is always connected by lemma \ref{ConnectedPathConnectedSpace}, and in a locally path-connected space is it also open (prop. \ref{InLocallyPathConnectedSpaceThePathConnectedComponentsAreOpen}).
-This means that the path-connected components are also connected components.
+This means that the path-connected components are maximal connected suspaces, and hence must be the connected components.

 Conversely let $U$ be a connected component.
 It is now sufficient to see that this is path-connected.
 Suppose it were not, then it would be covered by more than one disjoint non-empty path-connected components.
-But by lemma \ref{InLocallyPathConnectedSpaceThePathConnectedComponentsAreOpen} these would be all open.
+But by prop. \ref{InLocallyPathConnectedSpaceThePathConnectedComponentsAreOpen} these would all be open.
 This would be in contradiction with the assumption that
 $U$ is connected.
 Hence we have a [[proof by contradiction]].

 =--